Education

 EL 020 – Analysis of Proteomics & Metabolomics

-next addition:12-05-2025 to 16-05-2025
+next edition:12-05-2025 to 16-05-2025

 This course introduces the analysis of proteomics and metabolomics data, two emerging fields that enhance our understanding of molecular pathways and aid in identifying novel biomarkers for complex diseases.
 It combines theoretical lectures with practical assignments, offering participants the opportunity to analyze example datasets.